 Will general practices need to do anything to facilitate the data extraction for CVDPREVENT?
 Do practices need to opt in?

 Yes, practices will be required to opt in or “participate” in order to be included in the extract.
 This is an established process that practices are familiar with and it is not considered burdensome.
-An offer of participation will be sent to practices in the CQRS system after a Data Provision Notice (DPN) is published.
-In line with the DPN, practices will be required to log in to Calculating Quality Reporting Service (CQRS) in order to take a positive action and either accept or reject the offer of participation.
+An offer of participation has be sent to practices in the CQRS system after a Data Provision Notice (DPN) was published.
+In line with the DPN, practices are required to log in to Calculating Quality Reporting Service (CQRS) in order to take a positive action and either accept or reject the offer of participation.
 A practice can change their participation status if required, so if they initially reject the offer but later decide to participate, the offer can be reissued.
 There is no new data recording burden on general practice as a result of this extract.

 Will CVDPREVENT provide practices with identifiable data for case finding and other quality improvement initiatives?